zeolead/zeolead--real-time-embedded-team7/README.md

 - Retuned complementary filter to improve angle accuracy.
 - Discovered sensor output delay and sluggish response.
 - The robot can stand upright but shows oscillation at rest, and no forward movement occurs.
+- Connected to the server on Raspberry PI.

 ### April 14, 2025 (Monday)
 - Replaced complementary filter with Kalman filter to fix data latency.